Communities

 Welcome to Christianity!
 Unfortunately, this question needs a bit more focus and clarity to be answerable.
 Do biblical texts teach that God knows the future?
 In general: yes (although the Son may not not know the time of the end [or didn't at one time] based on certain passages).
 That is answerable.
 But the rest of the question makes this pretty confusing with "the alphabet" and such.
 Could you clarify/simplify?

-qohelet‭ wrote over 3 years ago · edited over 3 years ago
+qohelet‭ wrote almost 4 years ago · edited almost 4 years ago

 For example, by "word or expression" I assume you mean specific statements in biblical texts, but "objectively" is a bit more challenging as different Christian groups interpret stuff differently.
 Is there are a particular Christian tradition you belong to and/or would like to hear from to focus this more?
 Thank you!